jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 The story of civilization: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.

 Protagonists: people who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
-I call them Jedi, we call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.
+I call them Jedi.
+We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.

 Antagonists: people who selfishly resist new tools to defend their wealth, power, and prestige.
-Often called establishment or elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
+Often called establishment, elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
 They work to control the rule book so they can hide behind it.
 We don't often individually identify them.
 I invented "Darth Blockbuster" so we can.

 Extras: everybody in the middle of a battle between antagonist and protagonist.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don't realize their power.